cyanne01/cloud/README.md

 ## Open Source Projects Used

-The Cloud9 IDE couldn't be this cool if it weren't for the wildly productive [Node.JS] community producing so many high quality software.
+The Cloud9 PHP Editor couldn't be this cool if it weren't for the wildly productive [Cloud9 IDE](http://github.com/ajaxorg/cloud9) community producing so many high quality software.
 Main projects that we use as building blocks:

   * [Cloud9 IDE](http://github.com/ajaxorg/cloud9) by [ajax.org]